-Ouarter Grades Calculation
+Quarter Grades Calculation

-At the high school level, because we are using the Copernican Block Schedule, credit is granted on a semester basis for one credit courses.
+Because we are using the Copernican Block Schedule, credit is granted on a semester basis for one credit courses.
 One-half credit is given for passing a quarter's work in a course.
-One quarter is equivalent to a nine-week period of time.
+One quarter is equivalent to a nineweek period.
 One semester, which equates to a full credit, is 18 weeks.